gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ## 2. Views
-There are two types of views, SQL View and Graphics View, in datasphere.
+There are two types of views, SQL View and Graphical View, in datasphere.
 Both are virtual objects. <BR/>

 ![alt text](/DataBuilder/images/Views.png?raw=true)

 ### 2.1.
 SQL View
 It supports SQL and SQLScript(**table function**).
 The latter is the same as the table function used in AMDP or ABAP CDS View.

 ### 2.2.
-Graphic View
+Graphical View
 It is similar to the HANA Calculation View.
-Graphic View is optimized and has better performance.
+Graphical View is optimized and has better performance.

 ![alt text](/DataBuilder/images/NewGV.png?raw=true)